Ain't No Mountain High Enough For Alex Grelle In Steppenwolf's New Version Of 'Stepmom'

 “Stepmom” is the latest entry in Grelle’s long-standing artistic mission in Chicago to pay homage to the legendary actors of his youth.
 A star of Chicago’s underground spectacle theater scene, he spent his early years in the city doing storefront theater for companies like Hell In A Handbag, Red Tape and Kokandy Productions.

 Grelle became a breakout star at underground incubator Salonathon, before eventually landing on the show that would cement his trajectory as an artist: 2016’s “Women Under the Influence Theatre” at Steppenwolf.
-There, he channeled the energy of the legendary Shelley Duvall, using elaborate musical numbers and exacting parodies of the films and shows he grew up watching in small-town Missouri.
+There, he channeled the energy of the legendary Shelley Duvall, using elaborate musical numbers and exacting parodies of the films and shows he grew up watching.

 From there came a long-term residency at The Hideout, 1354 W. Wabansia Ave., with “The Grelley Duvall Show,” expanding his work on “Influence” for audiences over the last few years.
 In that time, he’s built a significant career in the Chicago underground scene, from shows paying homage to David Bowie to music videos for Chicago band Dehd.
 Now, he, Lindley and several of his “Grelley Duvall” collaborators (including director Parker Callahan) return for “Stepmom.”